leonjovanovic/road-to-ml-water/Stage 1 - Foundational 2D Fluid Simulation/lesson_1.md

     **Don't worry about the exact mathematical symbols yet.** The key is to understand that these equations balance acceleration with forces due to pressure differences, internal friction (viscosity), and external influences like gravity.

-    Combined with the continuity equation (`∇ · u = 0`) for incompressible flow, these equations form a complete system to describe the fluid's velocity and pressure fields.
+    Combined with the continuity equation ($\nabla \cdot \mathbf{u} = 0$) for incompressible flow, these equations form a complete system to describe the fluid's velocity and pressure fields.

 *   **Real-life example of Navier-Stokes in action:**
     When you see smoke curling upwards from a candle: